The Western Davenport Water Control District was declared under the Water Act in 2007.

 Review of the Water Allocation Plan

-The current Western Davenport Water Allocation Plan was declared in 2011.
+The original Western Davenport Water Allocation Plan was declared in 2011.

-In accordance with the Water Act, a review of the plan formally commenced in early 2016.
+In accordance with the Water Act, a review of the plan formally commenced in early 2016 with advice from the Western Davenport Water Advisory Committee.

-A consultation process involving stakeholders, land owners and interested parties commenced in April 2016.
+A consultation process involving stakeholders, land owners and interested parties commenced in April 2016 and a report on community engagement has been produced.

 Contact the Water Resources Planner (08) 8951 9214 for further information.